-At the core of the program is a community roadmap that has been developed by the community's not-for-profits to articulate their goals and vision for their community.
-Investment then supports these goals through grants and ongoing evaluation of the community roadmap.
+This grassroots approach is aimed at building and supporting the capacity of individual notfor-profits in each community, recognising the collective impact on community well-being.
+At the core of the program is a community roadmap that has been developed by the community's not-for-profits to articulate and local grants

+5 YEARS their goals and vision for their community.
+TO 2024 Investment then supports these goals through grants and ongoing evaluation of the \$2.5M community roadmap.
+Core funding

-Royal Agricultural Society Foundation scholarship student Lilv Morris
+Royal Agricultural Society Foundation scholarship student Lily Morris